-- meet the most pressing needs of refugees;
+- meet the most pressing needs of these extremely vulnerable populations

-- protect and support refugees during their displacement and when returning to their place of origin; and
+- protect and support displaced people during their displacement and when returning to their homes

-- increase the self-reliance of refugees and reduce their dependency on assistance.
+- increase the self-reliance of displaced people and reduce their dependency on aid

-The Commission channels its support through organisations helping with migrants, refugees and IDPs.
-The Commission's main partners include UNHCR, the International Organisation for Migration (IOM), the Red Cross and Red Crescent family and non-governmental organisations.
+The Commission channels its financial support to forced displacement situations through organisations dealing with refugees, IDPs, vulnerable migrants and (in some cases) host communities.
+Its main partners include UNHCR, the International Organization for Migration (IOM), the Red Cross and Red Crescent movement and non-governmental organisations (NGOs).